michaelulm/DataMining/README.md

 This Repository includes some Kick-Start Examples for Twitter Data Mining and will be used for educational usage.

+## Python

+for current examples you will need Python 2.x, [Download](https://www.python.org/downloads/) and Install current 2.x Version

+take care that you have installed needed modules.

+    pip install twitter
+    pip install json

+if you are using Python 2.x and 3.x on Windows

+	py -2 -m pip list
+to check which modules are installed

+	py -2 -m pip install twitter
+	py -2 -m pip install json
+to install needed modules

 ## Twitter

 there are some basic / selected operations